- Programs & Services

 One important way to gain insight into how others are experiencing one's teaching is to invite an outsider into the classroom to observe what's happening.
 We think of this work as an act of deep observation and analysis, rather than as a teaching evaluation.
 The observer strives to observe specific pedagogical choices the instructor is making and the effects those choices are having.
 The observer has been trained to view the classroom as a living "text" - identifying patterns, observing student-to-student and faculty-to-student interactions, and documenting the time and duration of various class activities.

 A good way to find out how students are experiencing a class is to ask them.
-Our Small-Group Instructional Feedback Sessions (SGIFs) are best suited to the mid-semester timeframe; they are modeled on nationally-recognized approaches to gathering feedback of this type.
+Our Small-Group Instructional Feedback Sessions (SGIFs) are best suited to the mid-semester timeframe; they are modeled on nationally-recognized approaches to gathering formative feedback of this type.
 SGIFs are short focus groups with students, initiated at the request of a faculty member or other instructor.
-They take about 20 minutes of class time, and faculty are asked to leave the room while the session is being conducted.
-(Currently, we are piloting SGIFs in a small number of online courses, as well.)
-As with classroom observations, our primary aim in preparing the results of a SGIF is to provide a sense of patterns.
+They take about 20 minutes of class time.
+Instructors (and any T.A.s) are asked to leave the room while the session is being conducted.
 Because of the importance of timing with SGIFs, we strive to share the results within a day or two.
-Ideally, the instructor then discusses the feedback with students and makes decisions about how she or he will respond to the feedback.
+Ideally, the instructor then discusses the feedback with students and makes decisions about whether/how she or he will respond to the feedback.
 All feedback collected is anonymous.
+We also have a modified process for asynchronous SGIFs, which may be suited to some online courses.
 For more on SGIFs, please see the SGIF Frequently Asked Questions page.

-Please note: SGIFs are time- and labor-intensive; therefore, we limit them to the mid-semester timeframe (when they have the greatest potential to significantly impact student learning).
+Please note: SGIFs are time- and labor-intensive; therefore, we limit them to the mid-term timeframe (when they have the greatest potential to be of use to instructors and to significantly impact student learning).
 Occasionally, depending on availability of resources, we may not be able to honor all requests for SGIFs.